neurobagel/documentation/docs/user_guide/config.md

     By default, every new f-API will look up this list on startup and include it in its internal list of nodes to federate over (this can be disabled using the environment variable [`NB_FEDERATE_REMOTE_PUBLIC_NODES`](#environment-variables)).
-    This also means that **you do not have to explicitly add these public nodes** to your `local_nb_nodes.json` file.
+    This means that **you do not have to manually add these public nodes** to your `local_nb_nodes.json` file.

-Example: Assume there are two local nodes already running on different servers of your institutional network, and you want to set up federation across both nodes:
+**Example:** Assume there are two local nodes already running on different servers of your institutional network:

-- a node named `"My Institute"` running on your local computer (localhost), on port `8000` and
+- a node named `"My Institute"` running on your local computer (`localhost`), on port `8000`
-- a node named `"Node Recruitment"` running on a different computer with the local IP `192.168.0.1`, listening on the default http port `80`.
+- a node named `"Node Recruitment"` running on a different computer with the local IP `192.168.0.1`, listening on the default HTTP port `80`

-You would configure your `local_nb_nodes.json` as follows:
+To set up federation across both nodes, you would configure `local_nb_nodes.json` as follows:
 ``` {.json title="local_nb_nodes.json"}
 [
   {